jlahne/recipes/guacamole.md

 * sea salt
 ## Instructions
 * peel the avocadoes
-* squeeze lime into the avocao
+* squeeze lime into the avocado